-Showrooms are open February 9, 16, 23* from 3-5 p.m. to give you a closer look at Western’s wide array of living facilities.
-Eight resident hosted showrooms will be open for viewing.
+Showrooms are open Jan.
+11, 18, 25 and Feb 1, 8, and 15 from 3-5 p.m.
+Ten resident hosted showrooms will be open for viewing to give you a closer look at Western's wide array of living facilities.
 This is your chance to compare halls, explore various floor plans and talk to students who live in that community.

 How Do I Create a Roommate Group?

-To create a Fall 2018 roommate group, Renewers must do the following between March 1 - March 15:
+To create a fall 2019 roommate group, Renewers must do the following between Feb.
+1 - 20:

 - Both you and your roommate(s) must apply for housing in order to use roommate request

-- One of you will be the group owner - meaning you will create the group, give the group a name and choose a password
+- One of you will be the group leader - meaning you will create the group, give the group a name and choose a password

 - You will need to contact your roommate(s) and share the group name and password with them so they can log in to the portal and join your group to confirm the group

 - You must request and have your roommate(s) confirm your group by Feb.
 20